Maramajo/CWS/README.md

 ## 📂 Files Included

+- `Apresentacao.pptx` – Presentation with architecture proposal
-- `Apresentacao_chatgpt.pptx` – Presentation with architecture proposal
+- `Presentation.pptx` – Presentation with architecture proposal
 - `README.md` – This file
 - Optionally: Source files, code samples, or JSON/API examples (you can expand this section)